Glench/ExtPay/README.md

 ## 6. Use `extpay.onPaid.addListener()` to run code when the user pays

-If you want to run some code when your user pays, use `extpay.onPaid.addListener()`:
+If you want to run some code when your user pays for the first time, use `extpay.onPaid.addListener()`:

 ```js
 extpay.onPaid.addListener(user => {